 The way to combat this is red spectrum light, as its longer wavelength is far less harmful to us and our sleep.
-Exposure to red light is more beneficial and can aid our sleeping because it won’t damage our melatonin, but instead aid its production.
+Exposure to red light is more beneficial and can aid our sleep because it won’t negatively impact melatonin, instead, it can aid its production.

 By using something that our bodies are naturally programmed to respond to, this will feel like a more organic way to wake up, as if you’re being awoken by the morning sun and soothing sounds rather than a screeching alarm.

 Scents are powerful; they can trigger a memory, place, person or emotion or now, through impacting our nervous system, sleep.
 Essential oils, or aromatherapy, have come onto the market and have been proved to aid sleep, by helping you fall into a slumber and make it more restful.

 These oils have been around for centuries, but now, there’s a combination of aromatherapy oils and technology to match today’s modern, connected society.
 They combine to create an environment to fall asleep easily and be as mentally and physically healthy as possible.

 One new piece of sleep tech that focuses on aromatherapy is the Sleepscent by Dreams which provides light, sound and aroma to help you go to sleep and wake up naturally.
 The essential oils used are proven to assist sleeping, available in jasmine, orange blossom or lavender.
 The light and sound will help you wake up peacefully which is sure to be a welcoming start to your day.